rammussenna/kain-tayo/README.md

 #  Kain Tayo

 **Kain Tayo** is a short psychological horror game (1–2 hours) set in a small, Filipino roadside eatery (*kalenderya*).
 Behind the sizzle of fried garlic rice and the steam rising from *lugaw* pots, something sinister brews.
-The player assumes the role of a humble food vendor trying to make ends meet — until the familiar routine starts to twist into something unrecognizable.
+The player assumes the role of a humble food vendor trying to make ends meet, until the familiar routine starts to twist into something unrecognizable.

 ---